 However, there are some noticeable trends.

-👇 For example, a lot of their negative reviews are due to confusion over how the accounts work.
+👇 For example, many of their negative reviews are due to confusion over how the accounts work.
 People who apply expecting to get an installment loan are, of course, going to be severely disappointed.

 Here’s an example from Google Reviews.